Installation view: Las Vegas Ikebana: Maren Hassinger and Senga Nengudi, 2024.

 *Limited seating, to attend please email cooleyperformance@gmail.com

-The Cooley is pleased to present Las Vegas Ikebana: Maren Hassinger and Senga Nengudi, the first museum exhibition focused on the pioneering collective and cross-genre practices of artists Maren Hassinger (b.
+Las Vegas Ikebana: Maren Hassinger and Senga Nengudi is the first museum retrospective on the pioneering collective and cross-disciplinary practices of artists Maren Hassinger (b.
 1947, Los Angeles) and Senga Nengudi (b.
 1943, Chicago).
-Since their first encounter in Los Angeles in 1977, Hassinger and Nengudi have developed an expansive body of time-based collaborations that span nearly five decades.
-Exceeding categorization, their works are grounded in performance, conceptual ideas, and a passionate exploration of the body in motion—tied to their shared training in movement languages developed by choreographers such as Lester Horton and Rudy Perez.
-While maintaining rigorous solo practices rooted in sculpture and installation, together the artists developed suites of dances, performance events and happenings, videos, and conceptual correspondences.
-Through this work they vitalized their personal commitments to one another, and to their artistic practices, forging a crucial system of support in periods of institutional neglect.
-Las Vegas Ikebana: Maren Hassinger and Senga Nengudi explores the longevity and transformative nature of the artists’ collaborations, as they evolved across decades, geographies, and media.
-Created in close dialogue with the artists, the exhibition is a reflexive record of their work and history, and an enactment of their ongoing practice, built through an ethos of love.
+Since their first encounter in Los Angeles in 1977, Hassinger and Nengudi have developed an expansive five-decade collaboration and lifelong friendship.
+Exceeding categorization, their works are grounded in performance, conceptual ideas, and a passionate exploration of the body in motion tied to their shared training in movement languages developed by choreographers such as Lester Horton and Rudy Perez.
+While maintaining rigorous solo practices rooted in sculpture and installation, together the artists developed suites of dances, performances, videos, objects, artists’ books, and conceptual correspondences, forging a vital connection in periods of institutional neglect.
+Las Vegas Ikebana: Maren Hassinger and Senga Nengudi explores the longevity and transformative nature of the artists’ collaborations as they evolved across decades, geographies, and media.
+Created in close dialogue with the artists, the exhibition is a reflexive record of their work and history, and an enactment of their ongoing practice, built through an ethos of experimentation and support.

-The exhibition includes early work made in Los Angeles in the 1970s and ’80s, including Hassinger’s performances with Nengudi’s seminal series R.S.V.P.
-(1977–present)—and events made with associates including Franklin Parker, Houston Conwill, David Hammons, Ulysses Jenkins, and the collective of Black artists known as Studio Z. It also draws crucial attention to lesser-known works from the 1990s and 2000s, following their departures from Los Angeles.
-Amidst personal challenges and newfound geographic distance between them, the artists embraced new media such as video and mailed, conceptual correspondences.
-Las Vegas Ikebana: Maren Hassinger and Senga Nengudi assembles a breadth of materials including video, rare artist books and ephemera, photography, drawings, as well as select sculptures and newly commissioned installations and performances.
+The exhibition includes early work made in Los Angeles in the 1970s and ’80s, including Hassinger’s performances with Nengudi’s seminal work R.S.V.P.
+Performance Piece (1977)—and events made with associates including Ulysses Jenkins, Franklin Parker, Houston Conwill, David Hammons, and the loose collective of Black artists known as Studio Z. It also draws crucial attention to lesser-known works from the 1990s and 2000s, following their departures from Los Angeles.
+Since the mid-’80s, the two artists have lived on opposite sides of the country, keeping their connection alive through a long-distance exchange that embraced new media such as video and mailed, conceptual correspondences.
+Las Vegas Ikebana: Maren Hassinger and Senga Nengudi assembles a breadth of never-before or rarely seen materials including video, artists’ books, ephemera, photography, drawings, collages, sculptures, live performance, and newly commissioned works.

 Publication